+When $\beta_0\neq 0$, the four-fold symmetry of \eref{eq:homogeneous_1} is broken into a two-fold symmetry $(m_1,m_2)\to-(m_1,m_2)$.
+Therefore, as shown in \Fref{fig:flow_passive}d, we find $4$ fixed points out of which only $2$ are now stable.

-The critical value $\beta_g$ (dashed line in \Fref{fig:flow_passive}a) marks the transition from the disordered phase to the oscillatory phase via a supercritical Hopf bifurcation, where a stable limit cycle grows continuously from the trivial fixed point (thick black line in \Fref{fig:flow_passive}b, middle).
+Independently of $\beta_0$, the critical value $\beta_g$ (dashed line in \Fref{fig:flow_passive}a) marks the transition from the disordered phase to the oscillatory phase via a supercritical Hopf bifurcation, where a stable limit cycle grows continuously from the trivial fixed point (thick black line in \Fref{fig:flow_passive}b, middle).
 This is signaled by the complex eigenvalues of Eq.~\eref{eq:system_zero_d} gaining a positive real part with a non-zero imaginary part.

-The crossing of the line $\beta = \beta_s(\beta_a)$ corresponds to the transition from the oscillatory phase to the ordered phase, where $(m_1, m_2) \neq (0, 0)$.
+The crossing of the line $\beta = \beta_s(\beta_a)$ can correspond to two different transition depending on the value of $\beta$.
+When $\beta \geq \beta_g$, it corresponds to the transition from the oscillatory phase to the ordered phase, where $(m_1, m_2) \neq (0, 0)$.
 The nature of this transition is distinct from the transition from the disordered phase to the oscillatory phase discussed above.
-While the latter occurs via a Hopf bifurcation, the prior one occurs via a so-called Saddle Node on Invariant Circle (SNIC) bifurcation~\cite{Strogatz2015, Izhikevich2007}.
+While the latter occurs via a Hopf bifurcation, the former occurs via a so-called Saddle Node on Invariant Circle (SNIC) bifurcation~\cite{Strogatz2015, Izhikevich2007}.